 - You can invest in stocks, ETFs, mutual funds, and much more with Fidelity charging no commissions.

-How the SEC works
+How does the SEC work?

 Now that you have taken a look at the very best SEC forex brokers, let’s examine the role of the SEC from the perspective of you as a forex trader, a little more closely.